whatyouhide/redix/pages/Telemetry.md

   * `[:redix, :pipeline]` - executed when a pipeline (or command, which is a pipeline with just one command) is successfully sent to the server and a reply comes from the server.
 Measurements are:

-    * `:elapsed_time` (integer) - the elapsed time in microseconds that it took to send the pipeline to the server and get a reply.
+    * `:elapsed_time` (integer) - the elapsed time that it took to send the pipeline to the server and get a reply.
+The elapsed time is expressed in the `:native` time unit.
+See `System.convert_time_unit/3`.

     Metadata are:

       * `:connection` - the connection that emitted the event.
 If the connection was registered with a name, the name is used here, otherwise the PID.
       * `:commands` - the commands sent to the server.
 This is always a list of commands, so even if you do `Redix.command(conn, ["PING"])` than the list of commands will be `[["PING"]]`.
+      * `:start_time` - the system time when the pipeline was issued.
+This could be useful for tracing.
+The time unit is `:native`, see `System.convert_time_unit/3`.

-  * `[:redix, :error]` - executed when there's an error talking to the server.
+  * `[:redix, :pipeline, :error]` - executed when there's an error talking to the server.
 There are no measurements.
 Metadata are:

       * `:connection` - the connection that emitted the event.
 If the connection was registered with a name, the name is used here, otherwise the PID.
       * `:commands` - the commands sent to the server.
 This is always a list of commands, so even if you do `Redix.command(conn, ["PING"])` than the list of commands will be `[["PING"]]`.
+      * `:start_time` - the system time when the pipeline was issued.
+This could be useful for tracing.
+The time unit is `:native`, see `System.convert_time_unit/3`.
       * `:reason` - the error reason.

 More events might be added in the future and that won't be considered a breaking change, so if you're writing a handler for Redix events be sure to ignore events that are not known.
 All future Redix events will start with the `:redix` atom, like the ones above.